 Want to spend four years studying Vikings?
 Or maybe you’d like to take a term to learn all about Pokémon.
 What about three years becoming an absolute expert on Gothic studies?

 They’re all options (pretty strange ones, we admit) open to you as part of your further education and higher education.
-You may have heard them bandied about a lot, but what do these terms actually mean and what’s the difference between further and higher education?
+You may have heard them used a lot, but what do these terms actually mean and what’s the real difference between further and higher education?

 In this guide, we'll go right back to basics and explain:

 - What further education courses can I do?

 - What is a higher education qualification?

 By the time you finish reading, you’ll know your DipHE from your CertCE, promise.

 Basically, further education is the term given to any education after secondary school (aka high school) that is not an undergraduate or postgraduate degree.
 It’s what you learn after the age of 16, but usually not at university.

 What further education courses can I do?

 As well as A-levels or Scottish highers, there are a huge number of further education (FE) courses you can do.
 You can take an FE course at technical colleges, Colleges of Further Education (CFE), and Adult and Community Colleges.